-Barbara Fast serves on the piano faculty at the University of Oklahoma as Professor of Piano Pedagogy and Piano Area Chair, where she coordinates the group piano program as well as teaches graduate and undergraduate piano pedagogy.
-In 2014, she was the recipient of OU’s prestigious Regents Award for Superior Teaching for excellence in teaching.
+Barbara Fast serves on the piano faculty at the University of Oklahoma as Director of Piano Pedagogy and Piano Area Chair, where she coordinates the group piano program as well as teaches graduate and undergraduate piano pedagogy.
+Dr. Fast was the 2020 recipient of OU’s prestigious David Ross Boyd Professor Award for excellence in teaching, and in 2014 OU’s Regents Award for Superior Teaching.

-Her lifelong interest in effective teaching eventually led Dr. Fast to researching and discussing the practical applications of educational research to teaching in the private lesson and group class.
-Frequent workshop topics include efficient practicing, technology related to practicing, sight-reading, and the brain and learning.
-Her webinar, Overcoming the Brain’s Negativity Bias, is available on the MTNA website.
-Workshop topics also address overcoming performance anxiety, teaching ensemble music, newly published music, and historical keyboard pedagogy.
+Her lifelong interest in effective teaching eventually led Dr. Fast to researching and discussing the practical applications of educational research for teaching in the private lesson and group class.
+A culmination of her interest in effective learning and practicing, and their integration with current and future technology, resulted in the book iPractice: Technology in the 21st Century Music Practice Room (Oxford, 2018).
+Recently, Dr. Fast has presented at numerous webinars and online town halls focused on practicing, teaching group piano, and issues in higher education related to the pandemic.
+Her webinar Overcoming the Brain’s Negativity Bias is available on the MTNA website.
+Frequent workshop topics led by Dr. Fast include efficient practicing, technology related to practicing, sight-reading, the brain and learning, overcoming performance anxiety, teaching ensemble music, newly published music, and historical keyboard pedagogy.

 An active clinician and adjudicator, Dr. Fast has presented at Music Teachers National Conferences, International and National College Music Society Conferences, ISME International Conference, The Classical Music Festival Eisenstadt, Hawaii International Conference on Arts and Humanities, NCKP National Conference on Keyboard Pedagogy, EPTA International Conference, and MTA state conferences.
-Articles and reviews have been published in Music Performance Research, American Music Teacher, Keyboard Companion, and the New School for Music Study blog.
-Additionally she has performed in chamber settings in England, Russia, Japan, and India as well as presented lecture recitals and master classes throughout the United States.
+Dr. Fast’s articles and reviews have been published in Music Performance Research, American Music Teacher, The Piano Magazine, and the New School for Music Study blog.
+Additionally, she has performed in chamber settings in England, Russia, Japan, and India as well as presented lecture recitals and master classes throughout the United States.

-Former faculty appointments include the University of Northern Iowa, Hesston College and Woodstock International School in India.
+Former faculty appointments include the University of Northern Iowa, Hesston College, and Woodstock International School in India.
+Her broad interests are represented in her undergrad degree with a double-major in piano and flute, paired with a minor in English.
 When she is not teaching, presenting workshops, or engaging in research, she enjoys hiking, traveling, and interacting with family and friends.

 Read her article on practicing in the Summer Issue of The Piano Magazine: “Change it Up!: Interleaved Practice — What it is, Why it works